PanK0/TalkingChalks/3rd_delivery.md

 In the second delivery we presented our well done evaluation work, showing our results on user preferences and needs during a tour in a museum: smart band resulted to be a winning choice, satisfying the majority of people with the simplicity, the immediacy of use and the contained costs for enjoying the tour.
 Finally, in the second judgement, professors liked how we defended our work according to their comments.
 However they suggested us to add some extra features to make the project more attrative in terms of IOT.

+For this reason we wanted to enlarge our focus on the user and so we took inspiration from [this](https://mapping-museum-experience.com/wp-content/uploads/2019/04/Physiological-Correlates.pdf) paper: laboratory research has indicated that artworks may elicit emotional and physiological responses and we tried too collect this kind of data!
+The dimensions “Aesthetic Quality”, “Surprise/Humor”, “Dominance”  and “Curatorial Quality” were associated with cardiac measures (heart rate variability,heart rate level).
-We decided to add functionalities to the smartband collecting also the heart rate of the person who wears it.
-It can be used as an indicator to understand if he liked the artwork or not (more below).
+We decided to add this functionality to the smartband to let it collect also the heart rate of the person who wears it.
+It can be used as an indicator to understand if he liked the artwork or not and later by the curators to build more specific tours.

 Moreover the scalability we have planned will let to implement more smart features as you can see in the specific section.